 - If you are growing lettuce or kale in a trough, you can plant them closer than the instructions say – try 4” apart.
 The plants will be smaller but just as good.
 Plan in succession so you get to eat your greens at various times during the growing seasons.

 - Homemade compost is important to ensure good soil for your container gardens.
 If you don’t have access to compost, the only other option for container potting soil is Sea Soil Container Garden Mix.
 Unfortunately, this is made with fish waste from fish farms, wood waste from pulp mills, coconut husks, perlite, and some mineral additives.
 This was the only bagged mix Matthew knew of that has enough nutrients to grow vegetables if you don’t have access to compost.*

 - Water!
 This is super important!
 On average plants need to be watered every second day.
 Water daily when it is hot out.
 Best to water your plants in the evening so the water does not evaporate.

-*My veggie man (Cook St. Village Veggie Shop!
-He’s the best) recommended Islands Finest Potting Soil from Nanaimo, BC – this will set you back $8 for a bag.
-I also picked up Reindeer’s Natural Plant Foods Organic Seaweed Fertilizer.
-Fingers crossed these local delights do the trick!
+*My Vegetable Man in Cook Street Village recommended Islands Finest Potting Soil from Nanaimo, BC – this will set you back $8 for a bag.
+I also picked up some Reindeer’s Natural Plant Foods Organic Seaweed Fertilizer.